shaiktahseen/shaiktahseen/README.md

 shaiktahseen/shaiktahseen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

-Hi there 👋

-I'm Shaik Tahseen from Hyderabad🔥❣️

 🎓 Pursuing a Master's Degree:
 Currently, I am pursuing a Master's degree at Osmania University, Hyderabad.
 This Mern Stack program at Full Stack Academy Hyderabad has provided me with a strong foundation in [Html5, Css, Javascript, MERN] and has equipped me with the necessary skills to excel in the field of software development.
 I am constantly seeking opportunities to enhance my knowledge and stay up to date with the latest industry trends.